dmachard/extensiveautomation-server/README.md

 This example describe how to write a ssh workflow to execute some commands remotely using SSH.

-The SSH plugin must be installed, please refer to [Adding plugins](#adding-plugins).
+The SSH plugin must be installed, please refer to [Install plugins](#install-plugins).

 Examples are available in the data storage in `./workflows/ssh/` folder.